thimpat/clonefile/README.md

 <br/>

-#### Clone multiple files from the current directory to multiple directories with the --sources options (mandatory)
+#### Clone multiple files from a glob pattern to multiple directories with the --sources options (mandatory)

 ```shell
 $> clonefile --force --sources *.txt my-dest-dir-1/ my-dest-dir-2/ my-dest-dir-3/